 Maize (Zea mays L.) is the most important grain crop in South Africa and is produced throughout the country under diverse environments.
-See fuller discussion under heading 3.
+See fuller discussion under “Local business environment” heading.

 Successful maize production depends on the correct application of production inputs that will sustain the environment as well as agricultural production.
 These inputs are, inter alia, adapted cultivars, plant population, soil tillage, fertilisation, weed, insect and disease control, harvesting, marketing and financial resources.

 In developed countries, maize is consumed mainly as second-cycle produce, in the form of meat, eggs and dairy products.
 In developing countries, maize is consumed directly and serves as staple diet for some 200 million people.
 Most people regard maize as a breakfast cereal.
 However, in a processed form it is also found as fuel (ethanol) and starch.
 Starch in turn involves enzymatic conversion into products such as sorbitol, dextrine, sorbic and lactic acid, and appears in household items such as beer, ice cream, syrup, shoe polish, glue, fireworks, ink, batteries, mustard, cosmetics, aspirin and paint.

 - With strong demand for maize from food companies, livestock producers and ethanol makers, American maize (corn) production is considered a critical component in global supply and demand.
 The USA is the largest producer of maize, followed by China, Brazil, the EU and Argentina (USDA, 2018).